Yu-Lingrui/Yu-Lingrui/README.md

 - :orange_book: Focusing on CV & DL
 - :hammer: Explorer of algorithms and frameworks
 - :ram: Founder the ???
-- :meat_on_bone: Meat lovers and sportsmen
+- :meat_on_bone: Dancer and sportsmen

 You can reach me in the following ways: